psiberx/cp2077-cet-kit/README.md

 - Blur State (Weapon Wheel, Phone, Call Vehicle)
 - Death State

+This module can be used to efficiently detect when a player is loading into the game or exiting the current game session.
+You can initialize mod state when the actual gameplay starts, and reset mod state and free resources when the game session ends.

-Data persistence particularly useful for gameplay mods for storing internal state.
+Data persistence feature particularly useful for gameplay mods for storing its internal state.

 ### `GameSettings.lua`